encloud-tech/encloud/README.md

 6) Retrieve shared content from other users using your CID, DEK type and DEK.

     > encloud retrieve-shared-content -c `<RECEIVED_CID_OF_YOUR_EMAIL>` -d `<RECEIVED_DEK_FILE_PATH>` -e `<RECEIVED_DEK_TYPE>`

+7) List all keys along with file metadata stored in the local KV store

+   > encloud list-keys

-7) Update configurations for the application using a compatible yaml file
+8) Update configurations for the application using a compatible yaml file

    > encloud update-config -f `<CONFIG_YAML_PATH>`

 ## Future features
 - Run bacalhau compute jobs on encrypted data natively via encloud